 Choose your language & IDE

-The best way to start with the Playground is to use our preconfigured Postman collection: import it into Postman, and you are good to go.
-This guide will leverage the collection to show you the login process and how to use the API.
-This is no precondition to accessing the Playground: you can use the code samples from the webpage and an IDE of your choice.
+The best way to start with the Playground is to use our preconfigured Postman collection: import it into Postman and you are good to go.
+In this guide we will walk through the login process and show you how to generate requests to the API.

 Registration